Back to About

 TRAILHAWK OUTDOORS

-A comprehensive 5-class US trademark filing strategy for a UAE-based outdoor gear e-commerce brand entering the competitive American camping market.
+A five-class US trademark filing for a UAE-based outdoor-gear brand entering the competitive US camping market.

 Read case study